 Caregiving: Preventing Rashes in the Groin Area

 The groin area needs careful cleaning to prevent rashes and infections.
-Rashes are most likely to form in moist areas where skin touches skin, such as the folds of the groin, under the breasts, and on the stomach.
-For a larger-sized person, other areas of concern are the folds on the neck, arms, inner elbows, legs...
+Rashes are most likely to form in moist areas where skin touches skin, such as the folds of the groin and on the chest and stomach.
+For a larger-sized person, other areas of concern are the folds on the neck, arms, inner elbows, legs, behind the...

 Medicines That May Cause Rashes in Children

 Many prescription and nonprescription medicines can cause a rash.
 A few common examples are: Antibiotics.
 Aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve).
 Pain medicines, such as codeine.
 Seizure medicines.
 If a rash occurs after your child has begun a new medicine: Stop giving the medicine to your...

 Skin Rashes: Home Treatment